-- To install the man pages if you do not have a Windex database for man pages - 1.
+- If you do not have a Windex database for man pages: - 1.
 If you are upgrading from a previous release, remove the existing SUNWsym package by typing:

+'''

 /usr/sbin/pkgrm SUNWsym

+'''

 2. Add the new man page package by typing: